 As an intern, you will spend a minimum of twelve hours per week for a period of three months to one year and be assigned to a program that closely matches your field of study and interests.
 NAC supports you with individual and group supervision, in addition to attending monthly graduate training on a wide range of topics during the academic year.

-You must be a student enrolled in a certified college or university that requires fieldwork experience.
+Only students seeking to complete fieldwork requirements for a degree should apply for an Internship.
+All other students are welcome to apply on NAC’s Volunteer page.
 Enrollment is open throughout the year.
 Undergraduate and graduate students working towards a Bachelor’s, Master’s or Doctoral degree are eligible.

 How Can I Apply?